microsoft/vso-extension-tools/README.md

     <p><strong>Note</strong>: Paths should be relative to the manifest file.</p></li>
     <li>Additionally, you may want to add properties for <code>"tags"</code>, <code>"categories"</code>, and <code>"VSOFlags"</code>, each of which should be a list of strings.</li>
+    <li>Extensions will be private by default.
+To specify a public extension, add <code>"public": true</code>.
 </ol>

 ## Run